Technology, Science and Computer Science - Master

 Further information in German: Electrical Engineering and Information Technology M.Eng.

-The master's program Information Technology for Enterprise Applications is characterized by small groups, and a very good student-staff ratio; interesting and practically oriented topics that are examined at a scientific level are a core element of this program.
+The master's program Computer Science is characterized by small groups, and a very good student-staff ratio; interesting and practically oriented topics that are examined at a scientific level are a core element of this program.
 There are many opportunities for project and master's theses.

 Simulation and Testing M.Eng.